 The processor should formally apply to AVA for a licence as soon as the renovation of the premises has been completed.

-An applicant should submit a duly completed application form for the Licence to operate a meat or fish or egg processing establishment or cold store or Licence to operate a slaughter-house on-line, via, the Online Business Licensing Service (OBLS) together with the supporting documents (eg: proposed layout plan, list of products, process flows).
-The supporting documents can also be submitted directly to AVA.
+An applicant should submit a duly completed application form for the Licence to operate a food processing establishment, Licence to operate a coldstore or Licence to operate a slaughter-house on-line, via, the AVA e-Licensing (FRONTIER) together with the supporting documents (eg: proposed layout plan, list of products, process flows).
 We will contact the applicant to inspect the premises within 7 working days upon receipt of the application.
 Any shortcomings and appropriate decision will be conveyed verbally to the applicant during site inspection.
 An official letter will inform the applicant on the outcome of the application.
 Uncompleted premises would most likely be rejected.

 Payment for subsequent annual licence fee through InterBank GIRO is strongly encouraged.
 Please note that for non-giro customers, payment via AXS station is now available.
 For more details, please click here.Renewal notices will be sent to customers prior to the expiry of their licences for payment via AXS stations.

 The annual fees for the following licences are:

 - Licence to operate a meat or fish processing establishment or cold store - S$260.00

 - Licence to operate an egg processing establishment - S$180.00 (S), S$360.00 (M) or S$600.00 (L)

 - Licence to operate a meat or fish processing establishment where meat or fish products in containers are hermetically sealed and thereafter preserved by subjection to heat treatment - S$840.00